Analyzing Use of High Privileges on Android: An Empirical Case Study of Screenshot and Screen Recording Applications: Background

-Besides employing underlying Unix-like privilege system, Android also has its own privilege management mechanism, which is also known as permission levels.
+From the perspective of application, Android adopts the concept of ownership-based permission system from the underlying Linux kernel and develops its own access control mechanism, which is also known as the discretionary access control (DAC) \cite{chen2017analysis}.
 On Android platform, permissions are classified into several protection levels.
-Most of the Android developers are made available to either the ``\emph{normal}'' level permissions or the ``\emph{dangerous}'' level permissions in their development.
+Most of the Android developers are made available to the \emph{normal} level permissions and the \emph{dangerous} level permissions in their development.
 The \emph{normal} level permissions, such as Internet, vibration, NFC or setting alarm, are considered as having no great risk to the user's privacy or security.
-Those permissions will not prompt the user to grant permission if properly declared in manifest during the development.
+It will not prompt users for consent if the usage of those permissions is properly declared in manifest during the development.
 The \emph{dangerous} level permissions indicate that the application needs access to private data or control over the device that may potentially have a negative impact to user.
 Unlike the \emph{normal} level, all the operations classified in \emph{dangerous} level will not be executed until obtaining user consent.
-In addition to \emph{normal} level and \emph{dangerous} level, there are two more protection levels namely \emph{signature} level and \emph{signature or system} level defining risky permissions.
-The former is only granted to the applications signed by a trusted party like Android development group.
+In addition to aforementioned two permission levels, there are two more protection levels namely \emph{signature} level and \emph{signature or system} level defining risky permissions.
+The former is only granted to the application signed by the same encryption key with the one it declared the permission in advance.
+Furthermore, some \emph{signature} level permissions are not made available for third party developers and they can only be granted to a trusted party like Android development group, as Table \ref{tab:listOfSignaturePermission} shows.
 The latter could only be granted to the apps that are embedded in Android system image or signed by vendors of the system image \cite{permissionGoogle}.
-The grant of these two permission levels is not to be approved by users, instead, it is conducted by signature validation mechanism of Andorid system during installation \cite{shabtai2010google}.
+The grant of these two permission levels is not to be approved by users, instead, it is conducted by signature validation mechanism of Android system during installation \cite{shabtai2010google}.
 Many functions that users require but not provided as public APIs by Android OS, like backing up, taking screenshot and screen recording, belong to the \emph{signature} level permission.

+It is noteworthy that the DAC is only effective with the premise that all the apps are executed by an unprivileged user.
+Similar to other Unix-like operating systems, Android also has a number of privileged users defined in its Linux kernel, such as root, system, and radio.
+The root, for instance, is the most supreme user in Android and has full access to all apps' data.
+The Android OS does not prevent the root user or any app executed with root privilege from accessing and even modifying the resources of system or other apps \cite{sysAndKernalSec}.